-On April 23, 2020 Premier Scott Moe and Saskatchewan's Chief Medical Health Officer Dr. Saqib Shahab announced the Re-Opening Saskatchewan Plan.
-The plan is to slowly lift restrictions so that more businesses can open and employees can safely return to work.
-The plan includes five phases, beginning May 4, 2020.
+On April 23, 2020 Premier Scott Moe and Saskatchewan's Chief Medical Health Officer Dr. Saqib Shahab announced the Re-Opening Saskatchewan Plan, beginning May 4, 2020.
+The plan is designed to slowly lift restrictions so that more businesses can open and employees can safely return to work.
+The plan includes five phases.